-Our respected team has more than a decade of experience helping clients navigate tough Durham personal injury claims.
-We have earned a reputation for taking on big-name insurance companies and securing maximum payments for our deserving clients.
+Our respected legal team has more than a decade of experience helping clients navigate tough Durham personal injury claims.
+Our personal injury lawyers have earned a reputation for taking on big-name insurance companies and securing maximum payments for our deserving clients.
 With extensive experience working both for and against large insurance companies, we have the knowledge and skills necessary to fight for the justice you deserve.

 Contact our Durham personal injury lawyers now for a free consultation.
 Our trusted North Carolina personal injury attorneys do not charge any fees upfront to start work on your personal injury case.
 In fact, you only pay us if we recover money for you.